derailed-dash/Advent-of-Code/docs/python/exceptions.md

   # normal execution flow
 except some_exception as some_err:
   # code to execute only if "some_exception" is caught.
+  # this might include some helpful messaging to the user
 except some_other_exception as some_err:
   # code to execute only if "some_other_exception" is caught
+  # this might include some helpful messaging to the user
 finally:
   # an optional block that we execute whether an exception is caught or not
 ```